ducanh201006/W11-app-compatibility/README.md

-# Windows 11 UWP apps for Windows 10
+# Windows 11 UWP apps compatibility with Windows 10

 ## Legend
 This page currently uses Unicode characters from [Unicode Emoji (1.0)](https://unicode.org/Public/emoji/1.0/emoji-data.txt).
 If you are unable to see these characters, please open an issue.